sanaznami/BL-JUNIPER-A-CNN-Assisted-Framework-for-Perceptual-Video-Coding-Leveraging-Block-Level-JND/README.md

 # BL-JUNIPER-A-CNN-Assisted-Framework-for-Perceptual-Video-Coding-Leveraging-Block-Level-JND

-This is the implementation of 10.1109/TMM.2022.3187259 paper in Keras and Matlab
+This is the implementation of [BL-JUNIPER: A CNN-Assisted Framework for Perceptual Video Coding Leveraging Block-Level JND](https://ieeexplore.ieee.org/abstract/document/9810507) paper in Keras and Matlab

 [Paper]([url](https://ieeexplore.ieee.org/abstract/document/981050))